-As Tom Casaer stated in an interview on the Internet of Things (IoT), Germany is expected to be the global hub of industrial IoT or IIoT and at Hannover Messe 2019 it was already clear how 5G got the attention for deployments and plans in areas ranging from manufacturing to smart grid (more details below).
+As Tom Casaer stated in an interview on the Internet of Things (IoT), Germany is expected to be the global hub of industrial IoT or IIoT and at Hannover Messe 2019 it was already clear how 5G got the attention for deployments and plans in areas ranging from manufacturing to smart grids (more details below).

 Yet, 5G of course means more.
 As previously reported, according to Berg Insight, the first use case where 5G and IoT will meet in cellular broadband IoT will most probably be homeland security, somewhere in the early 2020s.
 Of course, this doesn’t mean that industrial 5G will have to wait until the public networks will be fully deployed as operators are expected to first focus on consumers and consumer broadband applications.
 Among others, Gartner earlier recommended CSPs to look at the industrial segment since it won’t be waiting that long.

 5G in Germany: a total of 420 MHz auctioned off for €6.5bn